 Organisations can use this flowchart to determine whether the organisation is affected by the off-payroll working rules (IR35).
 Public contributors can use this flowchart to determine if they are affected by the off-payroll working rules (IR35).
-NIHR National Institute for Health and Care Research

-4. Implications for individuals undertaking public involvement activities
+3. Implications for individuals undertaking public involvement activities

-Public contributors need to be aware of any responsibility they might have in declaring income, and the organisation involving them should inform public contributors if they need to declare involvement payment as taxable income.
+Public contributors need to be aware of any responsibility they might have in declaring income, and the organisation involving them should remind public contributors that they may need to declare involvement payment as potentially taxable income.